 Emmanuel A. Kampouris (Publisher) is the retired Chairman and CEO of American Standard.
 He currently serves on the board of Amway Corp.
 He has also served on the boards of Stanley Works, Horizon Blue Cross Blue Shield of NJ, Click Commerce, the National Endowment for Democracy, the Hudson Institute, and the U.S. Chamber of Commerce.

 Camille B. Kampouris is a Phi Beta Kappa graduate of Catholic University of America.
 One of Jim Henson’s Muppeteers for twelve years, Camille appeared on Sesame Street for ten seasons.
 She is also a member of the Kairos Journal editorial board.

 Dr. Mark Coppenger is retired Professor Christian Apologetics at The Southern Baptist Theological Seminary.
 Mark has an earned B.A. from Ouachita Baptist University; a M.A. and Ph.D. from Vanderbilt University; and a M.Div. from Southwestern Baptist Theological Seminary.
 Along with having served as a Wheaton College philosophy professor and as president of Midwestern Baptist Theological Seminary, he has authored, edited, or contributed to numerous books.
 His articles and reviews have appeared in Teaching Philosophy, Touchstone, American Spectator, Criswell Review, Reformation and Revival, USA Today, and Christian Scholar’s Review.

-Charles Marnham is Senior Minister of St. Michaels, Chester Square, in central London, a member of the General Synod of the Church of England and a Prebendary (Canon) of St. Paul’s Cathedral.
+Charles Marnham is the retired Senior Minister of St. Michaels, Chester Square, in central London, was a member of the General Synod of the Church of England and a Prebendary (Canon) of St. Paul’s Cathedral.
 In over thirty years of ministry, he has also served churches in the industrial north-east of England.
 After a degree in law from Cambridge University, he studied theology at Durham University.
 He has strong links with the Anglican Church in Tanzania.